rmowatt21/azure-network-protocols/README.md

  Now that we have disabled incoming ICMP traffic from VM2 if we go back to VM1 you can see the ping request is timing out.

+ 7.)
+Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is using Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working) Stop the ping activity

+ 8.)
+The next thing we are going to do is Observe SSH Traffic.